StartupInADay/Los-Angeles-California/readme.md

 This project contains a Drupal 7 distribution to build a Business Portal.

-**The code in this project is experimental and should be used at your own discretion.**
+**The code in this project is in alpha and should be used at your own discretion.**

-Finished installation code will be pushed to this project in October 2016.
+We continue to enhance the visual styling and sample content deployed as part of the installation profile.